Fluent Commerce Logo

 • SendWebhook - e.g: To send an even to an external system.

-In each of these cases, the data to be included in the action will need to be prepared.
+In each of these cases, the data to be included in the will need to be prepared.

 1// imports & annotations...